 The City Council adopts an annual budget for the General, Special Revenues, and Proprietary Funds.
 Any revisions that alter the budget must be approved by the City Council.
-For 2020, the original budget was approved in June 2019 and amended January 2020.
+For 2021, the original budget was approved in June 2020.
 The budget for the General and Special Revenue Funds is presented in the Statements of Revenues, Expenditures, Encumbrances, and Changes in Fund Balance - Budget and Actual.
 All annual appropriations lapse at fiscal year-end.
 Budgets for all funds are adopted on a consistent basis with generally accepted accounting principles.